tomjadams/scala-workshop/README.md

     We'll going to extend the code we've been building, to add a caching layer, using the [Fetch](http://47deg.github.io/fetch/) library.

-1. How the iOS API works
+1. How the GraphQL Template API works

-    We'll then cover the iOS API, what it does, how it works, how it's built.
+    We'll then cover the GraphQL Template API, what it does, how it works, how it's built.
 Things like:

-    * BFF - Rationale, what it does, etc.
     * Architecture
     * Package structure
     * Metrics